sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

         If C begins with OrigBytesCmdId:
             Increase "OFFSET" by C.offset
-            If OFFSET..OFFSET+C.length is not a valid index range in INP, abort.
+            If OFFSET..OFFSET+C.length is not a valid range in INP, abort.
             Append INP[OFFSET ..
 OFFSET+C.length] to OUT.
             Increase "OFFSET" by C.length